Current Co-op Students Frequently Asked Questions

 Employers do not have access to your work term sequence/schedule as posted in the PD Portal; therefore, they do not know your work term sequence history.

 As a nationally accredited co-op program, each work term must be remunerated.
 Unpaid internships are ineligible for co-op work term credit.
-Contact your Co-op Coordinator if you have any questions regarding remuneration.
+Contact your Co-op Career Advisor if you have any questions regarding remuneration.

 You have two (2) business days to accept or decline an offer.
 After two business days, the Co-op office must notify the employer of your decision.
 After this time the employer may then extend the offer to another student